synnaxlabs/synnax/client/ts/api/client.api.md

 import { UnknownRecord as UnknownRecord_2 } from '@synnaxlabs/x/record';
 import { z } from 'zod';

+// Warning: (ae-missing-release-tag) "Alias" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 interface Alias {
     // (undocumented)